bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

 A paragraph is a sequence of Unicode characters with arbitrary length.
 It’s finished by an empty line.

-In addition to the normal paragraph Perplex offers a **first** paragraph — like the first one on this page.
+In addition to the normal paragraph, the theme offers a **first** paragraph — like the first one on this page.
 There is also a **big** and a **small** one.
 We can also assign a topic or some other general category to a following section by adding a **meta** paragraph above it.

 These styles are applied with the [attributes](/doc/attribute) `{.p-first}`, `{.p-big}`, `{.p-small}` and `{.p-meta}`.